hyperstack-org/hyperstack/docs/client-dsl/notes.md

 ```
 Standard style reserves the `{ ... }` notation for single line blocks, and `do ... end` for multiple line blocks

+### Component Instances

+Currently when generating a component the actual value returned after processing by React is an instance of class
+`Element`.
+The long term plan is to merge these two concepts back together so that Element instances and
+Component instances will be the same.
+The major difference at the moment is that an Element carries all the data
+needed to create a Component Instance, but has not yet been rendered.
+Through out this document we will use
+element and component instance interchangeably.

 ### Ruby Hash Params

 In Ruby if the final argument to a method is a hash you may leave the `{...}` off: